djcolon/helder_uk/content/articles/ec2_auto_scheduling/index.md

 ### Simple grouped scheduling

-A simple solution; and the first iteration of scheduling we jumped to; is to run a lambda script in the morning and again in the evening to start/stop all instances used by test environments.
+A simple solution; and the first iteration of scheduling we jumped to; is to run a lambda script in the morning and again in the evening to start and stop all instances used by test environments.
 This may not have an impact on storage cost, but reduces instance cost by nearly 60%.

+> As is often the case with small Friday-afternoon projects, this one turned
+> out to be quite useful.

-We grouped machines depending on when they needed to start/stop, and ran the lambda's targeted at tags set on the instances that defined them as being scheduled and which group they were in.
+We grouped machines depending on when they needed to start and stop, and ran the lambda's targeted at tags set on the instances.
 This approach worked well, but was not very flexible.
 New groups had to be created every time we needed a slightly different start and stop time, so some improvement was warranted.
-This system was also unable to deal with different days of the week,
+This system was also unable to deal with different days of the week.

 ### Simple individual scheduling